kazei7/ZRCRN/README.md

 # ZRCRN
-The codes are being prepared and will be uploaded in one week.
+The codes are being prepared and will be uploaded.